 Additional Reading and References Used

-- ABC News - Boston Children's Holding Child "Hostage?"
+- Age of Autism - Boston Children's Holding Child "Hostage?"

 - Age of Autism - Soylent Greenwashing: The Compact Fluorescent Mandate, Mito-Epidemics and the Brave New Mercury Apologism